USIT-Registry/The-Unified-System-of-Invariant-Time-USIT/README.md

 **The Black Hole Center as Exposed Absolute Space** — a working note applying this foundation to a black hole's interior, with several results checked directly against real measured and photographed black holes.

+**A First-Principles Investigation of Gravitational Radiation** — a working document, still in progress, addressing whether this foundation's postulates can account for the full magnitude of gravitational-wave energy loss in binary pulsar systems (the historical Hulse-Taylor system).
+The shape of the radiation and roughly five-sixths of its magnitude have been derived and cross-validated against two independent, real binary pulsar systems; the remaining piece — the precise strength of a specific nuclear-physics coupling — is honestly reported as open.

+**Mass, Density, and the Limits of Newtonian Inertia** — a working document deriving atomic size and density from first principles, matching the real, measured Bohr radius to six significant figures, and independently reconstructing mass-energy equivalence from this foundation's own postulates.
+A separate hypothesis attempting to derive Newton's second law itself was tested rigorously, found circular, and closed; the underlying question — why mass produces resistance to acceleration at all — is reported as a genuinely open problem in physics broadly, not unique to this foundation.

 **Newton's Headache, Resolved** — real numerical simulations of the Sun-Earth-Moon and Jupiter-moon systems, built using standard Newtonian mechanics rather than this project's own postulates, and explicitly labeled as such.

 **The Manufactured Alternative: How Explanation Can Mistake a Fiction for a Fact** — a separate essay, not part of this project's physics, on a pattern of reasoning found everywhere from physics to daily judgment: the habit of explaining a determined outcome as though it had been chosen from alternatives that were never actually available.